juancolacelli/juancolacelli.com/content/droid7_wiki/index.en.md

 ## Powers

-Powers are items that could be picked up, they change your stats for a briefly size of time
+Powers are items that could be picked up, they change your stats for a briefly size of time.

 | Power                                                                        | Description                                             |
 |-----------------------------------------------------------------------------------------------|---------------------------------------------------------|